Spirit of legislation has to be protected: Kerala Governor | Law-Order

 Khan said while fiscal discipline has to be enforced in right earnest, ''there cannot be different yardsticks for state governments, which are not made applicable to the Union Government''.

-Freedom of the press was a ''cardinal'' feature of a strong democracy and free and fair media activities have to be protected, is another issue he spoke about in the policy address.
+Freedom of the press was a ''cardinal'' feature of a strong democracy and free and fair media activities have to be protected, he said.

 He also emphasised that there was a remote perception that agencies empowered to investigate matters regarding compliance to laws are acting in a manner which deviates from the professionalism expected from them.

-The 33-day long budget session of the Kerala Assembly commenced with the Governor's policy address and is scheduled to conclude on March 30.
+The 33-day long budget session of the Kerala Assembly that commenced with the Governor's policy address on Monday is scheduled to conclude on March 30.

 The debate on the motion of thanks for the Governor's speech is scheduled on January 25, February 1 and 2.